browserengineering/book/book/chrome.md

         self.active_tab = None
 ```

-As the "active party", the `Browser` needs to handle all of the
+Each tab is "passive", and the job of the `Browser` is to call into it
-events.
-So let's bind the down key and the mouse click:
+as appropriate.
+So the `Browser` handles all of the events:

 ``` {.python}
 class Browser: